mertkarababa7/ApartmentManagementSystemWebsite/README.md

 --------------------------------------------------------------------------------
 Update 5 (29.12.2020)
--Changing the fees of the selected Apartment
+- Changing the fees of the selected Apartment
 - Create expenses with price and description
 - Added Flat Function for adding new flats and creating new apartments